manilabui/there/README.md

 ---

-Any user, including those without accounts may look at the list of available fests as well as their corresponding lineups + schedules.
+###### Any user, including those without accounts, may look at the list of available fests as well as their corresponding lineups and schedules.
 ![](src/assets/there_loggedOutUser.gif)

-Logged-in users can see a timeline of their upcoming events, and they may also either confirm or express interest (checkmark icon vs star icon) of their attendance to a set.
+###### Logged-in users can see a timeline of their upcoming events, and they may also either confirm or express interest (checkmark icon vs star icon) of their attendance to a set.
 ![](src/assets/there_loggedInUser.gif)

 ---